 So I did, and that's "One Man's Meat," which appeared in Unnatural Diplomacy.
 I honestly don't remember whether the "diplomacy" theme was in the original invitation or not, but it certainly fit -- my story very definitely involves unnatural diplomacy.

-It seems to have gone over pretty well, but the series had largely run its course, and there was no fourth anthology, so I only had the two stories in this universe, and there's no connection between them beyond the shared-world setting.
+It seems to have gone over pretty well, but the series had largely run its course, and there was no fourth anthology (though there were two spin-off novels), so I only had the two stories in this universe, and there's no connection between them beyond the shared-world setting.
 That, and I included them both in my collection Celestial Debris.
-(See link to the right.)

 That's it; here's your list of handy exits: